 University of Manitoba

-Sponsor: Prof. Virginia Torrie
+Faculty Sponsor: Prof. Virginia Torrie

 Paper: From Pro Rata to Piecemeal: An Analysis of the Pension Protection Act